ehlesp/smallab-k8s-pve-guide/G039 - Backups 03 ~ Proxmox VE backup job.md

 Since a VM backup copies the entire virtual machine, the VM must be stopped so the backup process can be executed on it.
 Of course, this implies that your K3s Kubernetes cluster will not be available for as long as the backup takes to finish.
 Bear in mind that this unavailability is not symmetric (so to speak):

-- When the backup job starts executing the backup of the K3s server node of your Kubernetes cluster, the entire K3s cluster will be down.
-In particular, you will not be able to reach it with `kubectl`.
-The agent nodes will keep on running but waiting for their server to come back.
+- When the backup job starts executing the backup of the K3s server node of your Kubernetes cluster, the entire K3s cluster is taken down.
+This means that you cannot reach it with `kubectl`.
+The agent nodes keep on running but waiting for their server to come back.

-- When the backup executed is on one of the K3s agent nodes, the K3s cluster will be available to your `kubectl` commands, but anything running in the stopped agent node will be down until the backup finishes and the VM boots up again.
+- When the backup executed is on one of the K3s agent nodes, the K3s cluster remains available to your `kubectl` commands, but anything running in the stopped agent node is taken down until the backup finishes and the VM boots up again.

 The Proxmox VE automated backup system is able to stop and start the affected VMs on its own.
 You do not have to worry about manually restart them after the backup job is done.